Cholai (film)

-Cholai is an Indian Bengali dark comedy film releasing in 2016.
+Cholai is an Indian Bengali dark comedy film released in 2016.
 The film is based on the 2011 hooch fatalities. in Bengal, India.
 Unlicensed Country liquor, commonly known as ‘Cholai’ is a prosper business in rural Bengal.It is very cheap and highly addictive.

 Plot

 Skaktipada is a reputed teacher in his village.
 He has three sons, the eldest son Nimai sells milk for a living.
 Shaktipada’s second son Nitya is a fraud and has been absconding since a year.
 His youngest son Nata makes local alcohol and his disputed reputation exceeds the boundary of locality.
 The secret of the addiction of his alcohol is the presence of some pesticides in them.
 Nata and his wife work hard to keep the business afloat.
 One day accidentally both of them mix pesticides to the alcohol in the brewing process not knowing their partner as already done it.
 This leads to the death of 172 people who had consumed this poisonous alcohol.

 Overnight this creates a huge unrest in the village as well as the media.
 To mitigate the unrest Government declares a lucrative compensation of 2 lakhs for the families of the dead.
 Peoples’ excitement takes mercurial height with the announcement.
 People starting from the doctor in the morgue to the carriers of the dead bodies, all became conscious of the compensation amount and demand their share in it.

 A parallel incident soon draws public’s attention.
 The Govt. declares another compensation package to the families of the Maoist workers who are going to surrender.
 To the utter surprise of the villagers, Shaktipada’s long-unseen second son Nitya was seen queuing up with other Maoist activists to receive compensation.
 Sumitra, Nata’s wife is disheartened to see his brother-in-law get this kind of money.
 She thinks that Govt. gives money to people who kill others.
 And since Nata has killed 172 people he should be entitled to some compensation as well.
 A convinced Nata surrenders to the Govt. seeking pardon and compensation to start a new life.

 Now only Nimai, the eldest, the milk seller finds himself at a loss.
 He is bullied by his wife to learn from his brothers who have both fame and money.
-Will Nimai now do something drastic to change is life ... to gain “fame” and “compensation”?
+Will Nimai now do something drastic to change is life ... to gain "fame" and "compensation"?
 Well, he does.